Kathi Holt – President

 Mirko Guaralda (Ph.D., MHEd, DArch) is an academic and urban designer with more than 20 years of experience and his work focuses on people-place interaction, enquiring into the complex issues of place quality and community engagement.
 Currently, Mirko is Senior Lecturer in Architecture at the Queensland University of Technology; he was researcher at the United States Study Centre of Sydney (USSC) in 2012; in 2017 he has been visiting professor at the Thammasat University of Bangkok, Thailand.

 Since 2018 he has been engaged also in research and teaching at the Jiangxi University of Science and Technology (China).

-Prior to join academia full time in 2010, Mirko had experience as urban designer in local governments in Italy, his home country, and Australia.
+Prior to joining academia full time in 2010, Mirko had experience as an urban designer in local governments in Italy, his home country, and Australia.

 Mel is a talented urban designer with over 15 years’ experience, and qualifications in both Urban Design and Regional Planning.
 Her experience includes award-winning work across a broad range of scales including master planning, greenfield development, strategic planning, project positioning, urban analysis and urban renewal.
 Mel is an Associate Director at Urbis and has been with them since 2015 working on a number of major city-shaping projects.

 Balancing strategic thinking with practical human centric design, Mel has worked on a range of public and private sector projects that involve extensive collaboration across disciplines.
 She has emerged as a leader in the areas of education and health campus master planning which is a real passion for her.
 Mel led the preparation of the St Lucia Campus Master Plan for the University of Queensland, which has won a number of awards since its completion in 2017.
 She has also recently completed the Master Plan for the Mater Hospital, South Brisbane Campus.